 Having a hard time finding the right tiebacks for your decor?
 Creating DIY curtain tiebacks is easier than you think.

-Try using feathers, old necklaces, scarves or chains, for example, to create awesome tiebacks that reflect your decor and your personality.
+Try using feathers, beads, scarves or chains, for example, to create unique tiebacks that reflect your decor and your personality.

 Complete Your Window Treatments with Kwik-Hang

 There’s a lot to consider when it comes to hanging your curtains and styling them.
-But the process doesn’t have to be so challenging.
+But the process should be fun — not challenging.

 Just position the hardware to your window trim, tap into place with a hammer and that’s it — it doesn’t damage walls or require precise measurements.